ASFHyP3/hyp3-docs/docs/water_masking.md

 ## Applying the Water Mask during InSAR Processing

 When an InSAR job is submitted for [ASF's On Demand processing](https://storymaps.arcgis.com/stories/68a8a3253900411185ae9eb6bb5283d3 "InSAR On Demand Tutorial" ){target=_blank}, the coordinates of the four corners of the input Sentinel-1 scene are used to find the water mask tile(s) that cover the scene.
 If the scene crosses multiple tiles, the necessary tiles are mosaicked together.
-The water mask is then clipped to match the spatial extent of the input Sentinel-1 scene.
+The water mask is then clipped to match the spatial extent of the input Sentinel-1 scene pair.

 The pixel values of the mosaicked and clipped water mask are changed to meet the requirements of the InSAR processing software. **Water pixels are assigned a value of 0, and all remaining pixels are assigned a value of 1.** *Note that these pixel values differ from the reference water mask, where water pixels have a value of 1 and all other pixels have a value of 0.*